BRT Standard: Standard scoring

 The BRT Standard has defined 5 main categories for design with 32 metrics totaling 100 points and an operational deductions category that has 13 metrics totaling 77 points.
 Together, these form the total score for the corridor.
 Both design and operations are critical to creating a high quality BRT corridor.
 Design decisions are often locked in planning and construction.
 We often see corridors score well here, getting a bronze or above in design, but then do poorly in operations, dropping their overall score.

 While operational deductions may bring the overall score down, these are aspects that can be easily improved in order to improve the score.
 From there, the updated scoring details can be found in the 2024 BRT Standard with detailed guidance on how to score.
 The Standard only evaluates a corridor and not a whole system, since different corridors can vary widely in design and quality.
 Certifying a BRT corridor as Gold, Silver, Bronze, or Basic sets an internationally recognized standard for the current best practices for BRT and can only be done with the full score (Design + Operational Deductions) six months after opening to allow usage and operations to be more representative of longer-term patterns.
 The combination of the design evaluation (positive points) and operational evaluation (negative points) gives the final score from the BRT Standard.

-Below is a list of all BRT corridors that have been scored and verified by The BRT Standard technical committee, listed by year scored and country.